Florida Atlantic University’s Center for Environmental Studies will be hosting

 - The South Florida Regional Climate Compact is another example whose accomplishments range from mapping inundation and identifying regionally relevant infrastructure, to creating a regional greenhouse gas inventory, and a unified sea level rise projection.
 Expansion of the compact includes three counties to the north as part of the Seven50 Resilience Plan.
 The compact has been viewed as the most effective way of dealing with regional challenges and securing funds to address them.
 The panel emphasized the importance of maintaining involvement at the state level and of drawing attention to mitigation and energy policies.

 - The final presentation was on the Florida Atlantic University's Climate Change Initiative's work on inter-university collaborations.
 Universities are organized to deal with specific problems, but climate change has such a complex nature that it requires an interdisciplinary approach.
 The solution is to rethink our partnerships and communication mechanisms, both within and between institutions, to develop interdisciplinary methods for dealing with climate change issues.

 Session Seven: Public Engagement: Communication, Outreach and Education

 The public outreach and education session examined how climate change issues are being addressed in schools, universities and informal education venues.
-The session included examples of national climate change resources and networks that can be used as models in Florida.
+The session included examples of national climate change resources and networks that can used as models in Florida.
 The challenges of developing an acceptable climate change message and delivery mechanism for students, teachers, the general public and decision makers were addressed.

 - NASA-funded “Climate Science Investigations (CSI): South Florida” focuses on online interactive modules using NASA data to improve climate and science literacy for teachers and students.
 Students conduct research and develop and deliver an argument regarding current climate change misconceptions.